Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model: Introduction

 Traditional lattice QCD has also pursued DIS through Euclidean four-point functions combined with analytic continuation, but extracting real-time information requires solving an inverse Laplace transform, an exponentially ill-conditioned problem.
 Reconstruction methods such as maximum entropy or Backus–Gilbert inversions yield partial insight at low energies, yet uncertainties proliferate precisely in the high-$Q^2$, small-$x_B$ regime where DIS is most informative~\cite{Liu:1993cv,Liu:1999ak,Liang:2019frk}.

-In this work, we present a complementary strategy for computing DIS observables in $1\!+\!1$-dimensional confining gauge theories.
-Instead of attempting full scattering simulations or relying on analytic continuation, we compute the \emph{hadronic tensor itself} directly from its real-time operator definition.
+In this work, we present a complementary strategy for computing real-time current correlators and DIS-inspired observables in $1+1$-dimensional confining gauge theories.
+Rather than attempting to simulate physical DIS in QCD directly, we adopt the current--current correlator definition of the hadronic tensor as a mathematical template to define and compute analogous observables in a tractable confining gauge theory, where the full simulation pipeline can be rigorously developed and benchmarked.
+Instead of relying on full scattering simulations or relying on analytic continuation, we compute the \emph{hadronic tensor itself} directly from its real-time operator definition.
 We employ two independent nonperturbative approaches: (i) a quantum-simulation algorithm for real-time evolution based on Gauss-law–reduced Hamiltonians, and (ii) tensor-network methods that serve both as a classical benchmark and as a means to explore the regime where entanglement remains tractable.
-Together, these methods enable the first direct computation of deep-inelastic structure functions in a confining gauge theory from real-time correlation functions.
+Together, these methods enable the first direct computation of DIS-inspired structure functions in a confining gauge theory from real-time correlation functions.
 Specifically, we work with the (1+1)-dimensional QED Hamiltonian, the massive Schwinger model~\cite{Schwinger:1962tp,Coleman1976,Susskind:1976jm}.
 The Schwinger model is particularly suitable as a testbed for quantum simulation since it shares essential features of QCD such as confinement and chiral symmetry breaking, while remaining tractable with tensor networks and near-term quantum algorithms.

 This paper is organized as follows.
 In Sec.~\ref{sec:DIS}, we introduce the hadronic tensors in the context of DIS.
 In particular, we present the procedure for obtaining the hadronic tensor and longitudinal structure function.
 In Sec.~\ref{sec:setup}, we introduce the (1+1)-dimensional QED Hamiltonian and discuss the quantum simulation methods used to calculate the hadronic tensors using quantum circuit and tensor network simulation.
 In Sec.~\ref{sec:results}, we compare results for the current-current correlator, a key component in the calculation of hadronic tensors, using various simulation strategies.
 Finally, we evaluate the hadronic tensor and the longitudinal structure function using tensor network with a sufficiently large number of qubits.
 In Sec.~\ref{sec:conclusion}, we summarize the paper and discuss possible future directions.
 In Appendix \ref{sec:QC}, we describe quantum circuits for simulating DIS.